 Flood in Thailand

-Hat Yai, a major tourist hub, is now submerged, leaving thousands of residents and tourists stranded.
-Roads have been cut off, electricity has been shut down in some neighborhoods, and internet and water services have been disrupted.
+Hat Yai, a major tourist hub, was submerged, leaving thousands of residents and tourists stranded.
+Roads were cut off, electricity was shut down in some neighborhoods, and internet and water services were disrupted.

-More than 465,000 people across 637 villages have been impacted, with over 235 already evacuated.
-Residents have been forced to wade through waist-deep floods, while the main tourist town remains inundated after days of heavy rain.
-At least 13 people have died in the region.
-More than 1,000 travelers are stranded in hotels and at Hat Yai airport, with authorities deploying boats and trucks to assist evacuation efforts.
+More than 465,000 people across 637 villages were affected, with over 235 already evacuated.
+Residents were forced to wade through waist-deep floods, while the main tourist town remained inundated after days of heavy rain.
+At least 13 people died in the region.
+More than 1,000 travelers were stranded in hotels and at Hat Yai airport, with authorities deploying boats and trucks to assist evacuation efforts.

-The government has declared a state of emergency in Songkhla and mobilized disaster relief teams.
-The military is supporting rescue operations with boats, jet skis, and trucks to reach affected residents.
+The government declared a state of emergency in Songkhla and mobilized disaster relief teams.
+The military supported rescue operations with boats, jet skis, and trucks to reach affected residents.

 Related resources: